How can property sellers handle multiple offers?

 You have listed your property for sale with several real estate agents.
 You have asked them all to update the asking price of the property.
 Now, with your new listing price, things finally start to move.

 You have had several showings in one week.
-Also, you have followed up every advice that was ever given to you to make your property look awesome.
+Also, you have followed up on every piece of advice that was ever given to you to make your property look awesome.
 You’ve even decided to walk the dog while the agents show your house.

-Suddenly, you receive two offers in one day.
+Suddenly, you receive two proposals in one day.
 And while you and your spouse discuss what to do with the offers, you receive another offer the next day.
-Now you have three offers on the table.
-But how do you contest multiple offers?
+Now you have three bids on the table.
+But how do you contest several offers at the same time?

 How to manage multiple offers

 Often sellers are not in the country and it might take a week to receive your offer and counter.
 Meanwhile, it is very well possible that other buyers come with another offer during that week.

 It is also important for you to know that an offer is not binding.
 An offer becomes binding when an option to purchase sale agreement is signed by both parties and earnest money is held in escrow.
 Before that happens, everything is still negotiable.

 Few sellers and agents in Costa Rica have any experience with various offers on a property.
 So let’s spell it out and see what the options are:

 In my opinion, the best solution for a seller when receiving multiple offers on a property is to request all participants their best offer.

 When both buyers have a chance to give their best offer, they know that if they really want the property to be theirs, they need to put their best foot forward.
 It’s a one-time chance to win or lose.